-The respondent can be ordered to refrain from committing acts of domestic abuse against the victim, avoid the victim's residence or any other location temporarily occupied by the victim (this can be ordered temporarily even when the respondent owns the property), avoid contacting or having others contact the victim, any combination of these remedies, or any other appropriate remedy not inconsistent with the remedies requested in the petition.
-If a DARO is granted, it must be for the duration requested by the victim, but may not exceed four years.
-If a DARO is granted, firearms surrender is mandatory.
+The respondent can be ordered to:

+- refrain from committing acts of domestic abuse against the victim - avoid the victim's residence or any other location temporarily occupied by the victim - This can be ordered temporarily even when the respondent owns the property. - avoid contacting or having others contact the victim - any combination of these remedies - any other appropriate remedy not inconsistent with the remedies requested in the petition.

+If a DARO is granted, it must be for the duration requested by the victim but may not exceed four years.
+Firearms surrender is mandatory when a DARO is granted.